Meyclem/share-n-display/docs/developer-documentation.md

 ## Architecture

-The project uses [Npm Workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces) and is compose of several parts:
+The project uses [Npm Workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces) and is made of several parts:
 - An Obsidian plugin that allows to share a note from an Obsidian vault.
 It is designed through the [Obsidian plugin documentation](https://docs.obsidian.md/Plugins/Getting+started/Build+a+plugin).
 - A collection of Cloudflare Workers that handle the different parts of the project.
 Each worker is a separate application that can be deployed independently.
 They are designed through the [Cloudflare Workers documentation](https://developers.cloudflare.com/workers/).
   Each worker has its own README file with more detailed information: